 As per the eligibility criteria of the woodland creation general guidance the tree species must be suitable or very suitable to the site.

-For all native broadleaves and native Scots pine planted within this option, you must provide a copy of the supplier's document when submitting an initial planting claim (see Forestry Commission Scotland Technical Support for an example document).
+For all native broadleaves and native Scots pine planted within this option, you must provide a copy of the supplier's document when submitting an initial planting claim (see example document below).
+A template is also provided.